RickySuarez/cse15l-lab-reports/lab-report-4-week-5.md

   384:        previous studies, the plasma NO metabolite content in the
   410:        considering studies using NOS-deficient mice.
 The present
   ```
   Here is a basic use-case of the `n` command.
-Here it is used to find all instances that the word "studies" ws used.
+Here it is used to find all instances that the word "studies" was used.
 This is helpful when parsing through a file for specific words and knowing exactly where to find those words.

   ## Example 2: